swiss-chris/quora-expander/README.md

 # Quora-expander

-Quora-expander is a command-line application written in Python that can automatically expand collapsed articles and comments for any given Quora user.
+Quora-expander is a command-line application written in Python that can automatically expand collapsed answers and comments for any given Quora user.

 To run `quora-expander`: